emilyalice2708/makers-progress/week-7.md

 - Evidence: Feedback from process workshop, tests working as expected in Notes app challenge.

 ### Tuesday:
-- Goal: Improve ability to write problem-solving Javascript code, review the purpose of callbacks and closures.
+- Goal: Improve ability to solve problems with Javascript, review the purpose of callbacks and closures.
 - Plan: Practice Javascript on Codewars, review documentation on callbacks and closures, work on Notes app challenge in afternoon.
-- Evidence:
+- Evidence: Validated understanding with cohort.

 ### Wednesday:
-- Goal:
+- Goal: Use vanilla Javascript to create an interactive web page.
-- Plan:
+- Plan: Research event listeners and put understanding into practice in the afternoon with the Notes app.
-- Evidence:
+- Evidence: Discussed code with a coach.

 ### Thursday:
-- Goal:
+- Goal: Improve my process.
-- Plan:
+- Plan: Prepare for and complete a review.
-- Evidence:
+- Evidence: Review feedback.

 ### Friday:
-- Goal:
+- Goal: Gain a better understanding of the flow of communication in the thermostat-api challenge.
-- Plan:
+- Plan: Practice creatinf Ajax requests and investigate the response in the console.
-- Evidence:
+- Evidence: Zoom call with another student and a coach to talk through the get and post requests used to retrieve and create data in the chitter front-end-api challenge.